What to order at Tim Ho Wan?

 I visited the Tim Ho Wan restaurant in Sham Shui Po for the first time back in 2014, when I was in Hong Kong with AC, and we were not impressed.
 The food was ok, but we had both expected more from a place with a Michelin star.
 I started wondering whether there was something wrong with us, but after talking to other travelers who had been to Tim Ho Wan, I found out that we were not the only ones who had been rather underwhelmed by the experience.

 Though I was not ready to give up, so I asked some friends who are dedicated Tim Ho Wan-fans and more well-versed in the world of dim sum than I am, if they could help me out.
-On my second visit to Tim Ho Wan, instead of just ordering blindly, I had made a list with dishes to try, and I finally started to see what the Michelin guide was seeing in Tim Ho Wan.
+On my second visit to Tim Ho Wan, instead of just ordering blindly, I had made a list with dishes to try, and I finally started to see what the Michelin guide once saw in Tim Ho Wan.
 Since then, Tim Ho Wan has been a place I always return to, whenever I am in Hong Kong or in other Asian cities with a Tim Ho Wan branch.

 BBQ Pork Buns at Tim Ho Wan in Hong Kong